lytecode/alc-student-info-system/README.md

-# Web development project using Node web server
+# Web development project using Node

-## This project built and consumed a Node API implementing the following <br>
-## CRUD operations
+### The backend API implemented the following CRUD operations:
 ...
 Create Students' resource
 ...
 Read Students' resource
 ...
 Update Students' resource
 ...
 Delete Students' resource

-## It also cnsumed the endpoints and built a frontend pages as folloews
+### It also consumed the endpoints and built the following frontend pages:
 ...
 Create Students' resource
 ...
 List all student
 ...
 Show a Students' resource